The information below outlines a framework for managing a Shop Safety Program.

-Based on the UVM Laboratory Health & Safety Policy definition of "laboratory" all workshops and machine shops will be managed in essentially the same manner as a laboratory.
-Specifically, the hazards and risks inherent in a machine or woodshop are more physical and mechanical by nature.
-However, guidance for program management will mirror the long-standing lab safety program that UVM has relied on for many years.
+Based on the UVM Laboratory Health & Safety Policy, the definition of a "laboratory" includes all workshops and machine shops, recognizing that the hazards and risks inherent in a machine or woodshop are more physical and mechanical in nature.
+Guidance for shop safety program management mirrors the long-standing lab safety program that UVM has had for many years.

 The Shop Safety Program is built around the same values of Safety, Compliance, Productivity and Education that underpin the success of the Laboratory Safety Program.
 Likewise, roles and responsibilities for program management are essentially the same as for any other laboratory and can be understood on the Laboratory Supervisor Responsibilities page.

 - Identify and Control Hazards